sinanugur/easydecon/docs/workflow.md

 Phase 2 measures marker-profile similarity or marker-rank evidence at spatial locations selected by the Phase 1 row mask.
 It produces `phase2_result`, then maps the evidence into `likelihoods_df` using `softmax` or `row_normalize`.
+Weighted Jaccard is the default Phase 2 implementation choice; other supported methods are useful for vector-profile, set-overlap, rank-based, simple aggregation, and diagnostic workflows.

 See [Phase 2](phase2.md).